Britain has left the European Union. Find out what has changed for UK citizens flying and travelling within the EU.

 A new non-EU passport will eventually be issued to each British citizen when they next renew their passport.
 Passport renewals should be applied for well in advance of travel.

-If your current EU passport isn't due for renewal, you can continue to use it up until its exprity.
+If your current EU passport isn't due for renewal, you can continue to use it up until its expiry.

 British passports (both EU & non-EU) are valid as long as they're not older than 10 years and have at least 6 months until expiry on the day that you travel.

 Under the new Brexit agreement, if you're a tourist, you won't need a visa for short trips to countries within the EU, Iceland, Norway or Switzerland.
+Therefore, you can visit family or friends, and attend business meetings, or sports events without the need for a visa.
 However, If you're staying in the country for more than 90 days in 180 day period, you'll need to obtain a visa.

 If you're visiting multiple countries, you'll need to make sure you don't spend more than 90 days combined in those countries over the 180 days period.